Sheitak/weather-graphics-monitoring/README.md

-# TEKIN Weather Monitoring - Starter Kit - Symfony 5.0.*
+# TEKIN Weather Monitoring - Symfony 5.0.*

 This starter kit is here to easily start a repository.